sablier-labs/v2-core/CONTRIBUTING.md

   - Gas snapshots are provided and demonstrate an improvement (or an acceptable deficit given other improvements).
   - Reference contracts are modified correspondingly if relevant.
   - New tests are included for all new features or code paths.
-- If making a modification to third-party Node.js dependencies, `yarn audit` passes.
+- If making a modification to third-party Node.js dependencies, `pnpm audit` passes.
 - A descriptive summary of the PR has been provided.

 ## Environment Variables